Prehistoric religion: Beliefs and practices

 A popular myth about prehistoric religion is bear worship.
-Early scholars of prehistory, finding skeletons of the extinct cave bear around Paleolithic habitats, drew the conclusion humans of the era worshipped or otherwise venerated the bears.
-The concept was pioneered by excavations in the late 1910s in Switzerland, where apparent deposits of cave bear bones from which paleontologists could not draw obvious function were interpreted ritualistically.
+Early scholars of prehistory, finding the skeletons of the extinct cave bear in Paleolithic habitats, drew the conclusion that humans of the era worshipped or otherwise venerated the bears.
+The concept was pioneered by excavations in the late 1910s in Switzerland, where apparent deposits of cave bear bones, from which paleontologists could not infer a clear function, were interpreted ritualistically.
 The idea was debunked as early as the 1970s as a simple artefact of sedimentary deposits changing over thousands of years.

 Another controversial hypothesis in Paleolithic faith is that it was oriented around goddess worship.
 Feminist analyses of prehistoricism interpret findings such as the Venus figurines as suggestive of fully realised goddesses.
-Marija Gimbutas argued that, as evinced by Eurasian Venus figurines, the predominant deity in Paleolithic and Neolithic religion throughout Europe was a goddess with later subservient male deities.
+Marija Gimbutas argued that, as evidenced by Eurasian Venus figurines, the predominant deity in Paleolithic and Neolithic religion throughout Europe was a goddess, with later male deities serving as her subordinates.
 She supposed this religion was wiped out by steppe invaders later in the Neolithic, prior to the beginning of the historical period.
 The broad geographic range of Venuses has also seen their goddess interpretation in other regions; for instance, Bret Hinsch proposes a line of descent from Venuses to historical Chinese goddess worship.
 The goddess hypothesis has been criticised for basis in a limited geographical range, and for not mapping onto similar observations seen in modern hunter-gatherers.